-In the file storage, the data is stored in the unit block of information saved in the folder, similar to documents inside files.
+The data is stored in the unit block of information saved in the folder, similar to documents inside files in the file storage.
 It is also called file-based storage or file-level storage.
-Whereas in object storage, the files are divided into pieces and distributed among the entire hardware. here the information is segregated into concern units defined as objects and stored in a particular repository.
-Instead of where the files are stored in a folder like the blocks on storage servers.
+Whereas in object storage, the files are divided into pieces and distributed among the entire hardware.
+The information is segregated into concern units defined as objects and stored in a particular repository, instead of where the files are stored in a folder like the blocks on storage servers.

-The volume of object storage acts as module units where each unit is self-contained repositories which possess its self-data.
+The volume of object storage acts as module units where each unit is self-contained repositories that possess its self-data.
 It is a unique identifier that enables the object to be identified in the distributed system.
 It also describes the metadata present in the original data.
 Here the metadata is the same important as its data.
 The metadata includes age, security policies, and access policies.
-The metadata present in object storage can be expanded to store the information such as the location of the video, product description like the camera, and casted actors.
-The data is extracted from the storage space which includes identifiers and metadata.
-It spreads the load equally and enables the administrator policies which automates any robust searches.
+The metadata present in object storage can be expanded to store information such as the location of the video, product description like the camera, and casted actors.
+The data is extracted from the storage space, which includes identifiers and metadata.
+It spreads the load equally and enables the administrator policies, which automates any robust searches.
 In the file storage system, the user needs to operate on the data pieces where the computer requires to find the path.
-The data is saved in files that are retrieved and organized that uses any file location, library, catalog, and related files for the concerned data.
+The data is saved in files retrieved and organized that use any file location, library, catalog, and related files for the concerned data.

 It is traditional and widely employed for data storage.
 The storage space in the object has a simple HTTP structure which comprised of an application programming interface.
-It is used by clients as it has multiple languages.
-In the object storage, it follows a pay per use and its cost-efficient.
+Clients use it as it has multiple languages.
+In object storage, it follows a pay per use and its cost-efficient.

-The object storage system is scalable and adapted to static data which has the agility principles.
-It is flat which manages higher-dimensional data.
+The object storage system is scalable and adapted to static data, which has agility principles.
+It is flat, which manages higher-dimensional data.
 The object holds enough data for the application to identify the data rapidly and are adaptable to save the unstructured data.

-The problem in file storage is it wants a virtual drawer and is similar to the filing cabinet.
+The problem with file storage is it wants a virtual drawer and is similar to the filing cabinet.
 The scalability of the file storage system is minimum and needs more capacity.
-In the object storage, it cannot be modified and the user needs to compose it only once correctly.
-It doesn’t operate well with traditional database and the writing object is a slender process.
-In writing an application to utilizes object storage for API and is not as easy as using the storage of the file.
+The object storage cannot be modified, and the user needs to compose it only once correctly.
+It doesn’t operate well with a traditional database, and the writing object is a slender process.
+In writing an application to utilizes object storage for API, it is not as easy as using the file’s storage.
 But in object storage satisfies many limitations of the file storage system.
 It is similar to the warehouse and needs more space.
 It needs to grow until the warehouse accomplishes its capacity.
 The warehouse needs the capacity before it should be analyzed.
 But it should be designed to store the infinite data.

 Object Storage vs File Storage Comparison Table